Liquidating companies in the Netherlands per 15 November 2023

 As per this new law being effective from 15 November 2023, the managing directors of the company, within 14 days after the company’s dissolution by the general meeting, must file with the Dutch trade register:

-- a balance sheet with respect to the financial year in which the company was dissolved and (if not already done) the preceding financial year;
+a balance sheet and a statement of income and expenditure with respect to the financial year in which the company was dissolved and (if not already done) the preceding financial year, if no annual accounts for that year have yet been published at the time of dissolution;

-- if applicable, the reasons why any creditor was not fully paid; and
+if applicable, the reasons why any creditor have remained unpaid in whole or in part; and

-- if the company was obliged by law to publish its annual accounts with the trade register, any annual accounts over previous financial years that have not yet been published.
+if the company was obliged by law to publish its annual accounts with the trade register, any annual accounts over previous financial years that were not yet published.

 The managing directors must, without delay, make a written notification of these filings to creditors of the company.